bertsky/nmalign/README.md

 calculates their edit distance (assuming some of them are very similar), and assigns a mapping from one side to the other by iteratively selecting those pairs which have the next-smallest distance (and taking them out of the search).

 The mapping is not necessarily injective or surjective (because segments may be split or not match at all).

-This can be used in OCR settings to align lines when you have different segmentation.
+This can be used in OCR settings to align (pages or) lines when you have different segmentation.
 For example, often ground truth data is only transcribed on the page level, but OCR results are available on the line level with precise coordinates.
 If GT and OCR text are close enough to each other, you could then